P-split formulations: A class of intermediate formulations between big-M and convex hull for disjunctive constraints: Conclusions

 \section{Conclusions}

 We presented $P$-split formulations, a framework for generating a class of mixed-integer formulations of disjunctive constraints.
 The continuous relaxations of $P$-split formulations are between the relaxations of the big-M and convex hull formulations.
-We proved that the strength of the $P$-split formulations depends on the number of splits, and that additional splits result in stronger continuous relaxations.
-Furthermore, we showed, under some circumstances, the $P$-split formulations converge to an equally strong relaxation as the convex hull.
-The numbers of variables and constraints introduced by $P$-split formulation depend on the numbers of splits and disjunctive terms, rather than on the number of variables present in the disjunctive constraint.
-The number of splits is, thus, a parameter adjusting relaxation strength versus size of the resulting optimization model.
+We proved that the strength of the $P$-split formulations depends on the number of splits $P$, and that increasing $P$ results in formulations with stronger continuous relaxations.
+Furthermore, we showed, under some circumstances, the $P$-split formulations converge to an one with equally strong relaxation as the convex hull.
+The numbers of variables and constraints introduced by $P$-split formulations depend on the numbers of splits and disjunctive terms, rather than on the number of variables present in the disjunctive constraint.
+The number of splits $P$ is thus a parameter that can be selected to balance the tradeoff between relaxation strength and size of the resulting optimization model.

 The numerical results show a great potential of the $P$-split formulations, by providing a good approximation of the convex hull through a computationally simpler problem.
-For several the test problems, the intermediate formulations result in a similar number of explored nodes as the convex hull formulation while reducing the total solution time by an order of magnitude.
-It is worth mentioning that problems in the computational experiments all have the desired structure described in assumptions 1--3.
+For several the test problems, the intermediate formulations result in a similar number of explored nodes as the convex hull formulation, while reducing the total solution time by an order of magnitude.
+It is worth mentioning that problems in the computational experiments all have the desired structure described in Assumptions 1--4.
 Without this structure, the $P$-split formulations do not necessarily have an advantage over either the big-M or convex hull formulation.
 But for problems with a suitable structure, they offer a valuable alternative.